 2. Rent It

-The rental market for all consumer goods has truly exploded in recent years.
+One way to get sustainable luxury on a budget is through the rental market.
+This market, for all consumer goods, has truly exploded in recent years.
 From wedding gowns and evening wear to handbags, furniture and appliances, you can pretty much rent anything today instead of buying it.

 That’s great for the planet, as it means fewer goods are produced for more people to use.
 And it’s great for you, since you can not only have access to sustainable luxury items you may not have been able to afford before, but you’ll be living a lighter, easier, more minimalist lifestyle.